My Plantiful Cooking

 🔪How to make vegan applesauce brownies

-Sugar and water in a bowl with a tablespoon beside.
+Sugar solution in a bowl with a spoon beside.

-Step 1: Add water and sugar to a pot and heat it over medium-low heat.
+Step 1: : Add water and sugar to a pot and heat until the sugar dissolves completely.

-Sugar mixture in a bowl with a tablespoon beside.
+Wet ingredients in a white bowl with a fork beside.

-Brownie batter in a bowl with a fork and 2 bowls in a background.
+Brownie batter in a bowl with a spoon beside.

-Step 4: Add all dry ingredients to the bowl and stir until everything is well-mixed.
+Step 3: Add all dry ingredients, stirring until everything is well combined.

-Baked brownies in a square baking tray lined with parchment paper.
+Baked applesauce brownies in a square tray lined with parchment paper.

 Save this recipe!